Brazil travel advice

 Good health care is usually only available in urban areas.
 Quality of care varies greatly throughout the country.

-Some medical facilities in the state of Rio de Janeiro have closed or are providing limited services due to a lack of funding.
-Private hospitals remain operational.
+Some public medical facilities in the state of Rio de Janeiro provide limited services due to a lack of funding.
+Private hospitals are fully operational.

 Emergency services can be slow outside of major cities.